 Challenges of Deploying Microsoft Teams Rooms and The Future

-We spoke with Eric Bixler, New Era’s National Director of AV Solutions to talk about how our customers are currently deploying Microsoft Teams Rooms to support their hybrid working strategies.
+We spoke with Eric Bixler, New Era’s National Director of AV Solutions (US) to talk about how our customers are currently deploying Microsoft Teams Rooms to support their hybrid working strategies.

 Eric regularly talks to customers about their upcoming changes to hybrid office development, and how Microsoft Teams can be a part of the solution.
 The below five points are some insights into what challenges businesses are facing and what the future looks like for Microsoft Teams Rooms (MTR).